zincsearch/zincsearch-docs/docs/concepts.md

 ## Bluge

-Bluge us the underlying indexing library used by Zinc on top whivh it provides a lot of functionality.
+Bluge is the underlying indexing library used by Zinc on top which it provides a lot of functionality.

 ## Index mapping